Vilamoura on a budget: Cheap things to do in the Algarve

 Vilamoura on a budget: cheap things to do and see

 The Algarve is a well known holiday destination on Portugal's southern coast with something for everyone, but what if you want to experience one of the region's more luxurious resorts without splashing the cash?
-As well as finding great value holidays and cheap flights from the likes of Monarch, Thomson and Jet2, there are some top attractions that won't break the bank.
+As well as finding great value holidays and cheap flights from the likes of Thomas Cook, TUI and Jet2, there are some top attractions that won't break the bank.
 Read on to discover how to do Vilamoura on a budget and still have a fantastic time.